gregnavis/active_record_doctor/README.md

 ### Detecting Missing Foreign Key Constraints

-If `users.profile_id` references a row in `profiles` then this can be expressed at the database level with a foreign key constraint.
-It _forces_ `users.profile_id` to point to an existing row in `profiles`.
-The problem is that in many legacy Rails apps, the constraint isn't enforced at the database level.
+If `User` defines a `belongs_to` association to `Profile` then the underlying column (`users.profile_id` by convention) should be marked as a foreign key in the database.
+If it's not then it's possible to end up in a situation where a user is referencing a non-existent profile.

 `active_record_doctor` can automatically detect foreign keys that could benefit from a foreign key constraint (a future version will generate a migration that add the constraint; for now, it's your job).
-You can obtain the list of foreign keys with the following command:
+You can obtain the list of missing foreign key constraints with the following command:

 ```bash
 bundle exec rake active_record_doctor:missing_foreign_keys